-After a car accident in Clearwater, FL, your chest could hurt.
+After a car accident in Clearwater, Florida, your chest could hurt.
 But the pain could come from many causes, and the pain could signify many types of chest injuries.
 In a car crash, your chest can experience many forces that can tear soft tissue, break bones, and even rupture organs.

 Chest injuries from a car crash could cause minor tissue damage that heals on its own in a few weeks.
 But car crash injuries can also produce incapacitating symptoms that could disable you from working and even threaten your life.